FINALZ-27980/Arcade-Game-Exract-Files/README.md

 Tip: Should T-Pose Then Import To Blender.

-The Last Question: But Can You Find It Out Belong For Game Is What.............
+The Last Question: Can You Find It Out Belong For Game Is What.............

 ExractTools Thanks: